Everything You Need to Know About Heat Pumps: How They Work, Benefits, and Installation Guide

 Installation Costs

-Ground-source heat pumps are more expensive to install than air-source systems.
-The installation costs typically range from £10,000 to £18,000 ($13,000 to $23,000 USD), depending on property size and the type of loop system chosen (vertical or horizontal).
-Installation is more complex, involving digging or drilling, which contributes to the higher cost.
+These systems are generally more expensive to install than air-source alternatives.
+Costs usually range from £10,000 to £18,000, depending on the size of the property and the type of ground loop required.
+Installation is more complex because it often involves excavation or drilling, which increases the upfront cost.

 Will You Save Money on Your Energy Bills?